Pastoral Care at Oakwood

 PSHE (Personal, social, health and economic) Education

 The focus of PSHE education at Oakwood is to support self-regulation of emotion, build emotional resilience and enhance pupil focus and concentration, whilst building the capacity to learn.
-Our weekly PSHE lessons, based on the comprehensive Jigsaw scheme and the principle of mindfulness, create space for a reflective response to our busy school lives and give time to consider the themes of our weekly pastoral assemblies.
+Our weekly PSHE lessons, based on the comprehensive Jigsaw scheme and the principle of mindfulness, create space for a reflective response to our busy school lives.
 Jigsaw is designed as a whole school approach, with all year groups working on the same theme at the same time.
 This enables each topic to generate a whole school focus for adults and children alike.

 You can read more about Jigsaw here.